-Investment Income (Loss) (Continued)
+Investment Income (continued)

-The net investment income for the current fiscal year was \$1,533,998,000, as compared with the loss of \$1,916,529,000 for the previous fiscal year.
-This increase was due primarily to a net appreciation in the fair value of investments of \$1,181,447,000, compared with the previous fiscal year's decrease of \$2,245,698,000.
-This increase in the fair value of investments is attributed to a rise in the public equity markets following negative returns in the previous fiscal year.
-The Russell 3000 Index, which tracks U.S. broad market equities, returned 19.0% compared with -13.9% for the previous fiscal year.
-The MSCI All Country World ex-U.S. Index, which tracks non-U.S. equities in developed and emerging markets, returned 12.7% compared with -19.4% for the previous year.
-Fixed income markets, as represented by the Bloomberg U.S. Aggregate Bond Index, returned -0.9% compared with -10.3% for the previous year.
+The net investment income for the current fiscal year was \$1,830,454,000, as compared with the income of \$1,533,998,000 for the previous fiscal year.
+This increase was due primarily to a net appreciation in the fair value of investments of \$1,447,773,000, compared to the previous fiscal year's increase of \$1,181,447,000.
+This increase in the fair value of investments is attributed to major U.S. and non-U.S. equity indices providing double-digit returns during the fiscal year.
+The Russell 3000 Index, which tracks U.S. broad market equities, returned 23.1%; the Standard and Poor's 500 Index, a gauge of U.S. large capitalization equities, returned 24.6%.
+The MSCI All Country World ex-U.S. Index, which tracks non-U.S. equities in developed and emerging markets, returned 11.6%; MSCI Emerging Markets Index returned 12.6%.
+Fixed income markets, as represented by the Bloomberg U.S. Aggregate Bond Index, returned 2.6%.

-Interest income derived from fixed income securities increased by 21.4% or \$32,806,000.
-The average coupon rate of LACERS' fixed income portfolio increased as the Federal Reserve took action to address inflation by increasing the fed funds rate.
-Dividend income derived from public equities decreased by 2.2% or \$5,140,000 as public companies reassessed dividend payouts in favor of reinvesting back into internal growth prospects.
+Interest income derived from fixed income securities increased by 32.0% or \$59,516,000 and was attributed primarily to an increase in the average coupon rate of LACERS fixed income portfolio.
+Dividend income derived from public equities decreased by 5.6% or \$12,473,000 as public companies reassessed dividend payouts in favor of reinvesting back into internal growth prospects.

-Other investment income, primarily derived from private equity and private real estate partnership investments, decreased by 4.3%, or \$3,089,000 as private market managers took a more cautious approach on exit opportunities.
+Other investment income, primarily derived from private equity and private real estate partnership investments, decreased by 5.4% or \$3,779,000 as private market managers took a more cautious approach on exit opportunities.

 LACERS earns additional investment income by lending its securities to borrowers through its custodian bank.
 To earn income for LACERS, the custodian bank invests cash collateral pledged by borrowers on behalf of LACERS in short-term fixed income securities.
 LACERS also generates income from fees paid by borrowers that pledge non-cash collateral.
-In the current fiscal year, securities lending income (net of expense) decreased by 4.2%, or \$164,000 from a year ago.
+In the current fiscal year, securities lending income (net of expense) decreased by 11.8% or \$441,000 from a year ago.

-Total investment management fees, expenses, and investment related administrative expenses increased by 0.8% or \$1,031,000, from the prior year.
-This increase corresponded with an increase in LACERS' exposure to private equity and private real estate, which is consistent with LACERS' current target asset allocation and strategic plan to increase returns.
+Total investment management fees, expenses, and investment related administrative expenses increased by 9.7% or \$12,693,000, from the prior year.
+This increase corresponded with an increase in LACERS' exposure to private market strategies, which is consistent with LACERS' current target asset allocation and strategic plan to increase returns.

-Net Increase (Decrease) in Fiduciary Net Position - Deductions from Fiduciary Net Position
+Net Increase in Fiduciary Net Position - Deductions from Fiduciary Net Position

-The following table and graphs provide information related to the deductions from fiduciary net position for the fiscal years ended June 30, 2023 and 2022 (dollars in thousands):
+The following table and graphs provide information related to the deductions from fiduciary net position for the fiscal years ended June 30, 2024, and 2023 (dollars in thousands):